MonashSmartStructures/ospgrillage/_sources/rst/ModuleDoc.rst.txt

 Model space
 ---------------------
-The Opensees model space can be set to either 2-D or 3-D.

 By default the :class:`~OpsGrillage` object creates a 2-D grillage model that exist in the 3-D model space.
 The model has 6 degrees-of-freedom at each nodes.
 The grillage model plane lies in the x-z plane of the coordinate system.
 For a 2-D model space, the model plane is the x-y plane.

+Development for 1-D models in 2-D space is yet to complete but we welcome any pull request for it.

 Coordinate system
 ---------------------

-The module adopts the following coordinate convention for grillage model:
+The module adopts the following coordinate system for grillage models:

-* x direction defines the length of the bridge model - typically the span of the model.
+* global x direction defines the length of the bridge model - typically the span of the model.

-* z direction defines the width of the bridge model - the slabs elements are layed in this axis direction.
+* global z direction defines the width of the bridge model - the slabs elements are layed in this axis direction.

-* y direction is the vertical axis - typically the direction of loads
+* global y direction is the vertical axis - typically the direction of loads

 Two reasons behind selecting the coordinate system are as such:
-#.
-This coordinate system is consistent with geometric transformation (from local to global) in Opensees.
+# To be consistent with geometric transformation (from local to global) of Opensees.
 The geometric transformation is used in Section definition, with local X being the axial direction
-of beam/truss members; y and z axes being the vertical and horizontal axis of the local coordinate system respectively.
+of beam/truss members; where y and z axes being the vertical and horizontal axis of the local coordinate system respectively.

-#.
-To be consistent with 1D problems where the working axis for 1-D models is typically *x* (horizontal axis) and *y* (vertical axis).
+# To be consistent with 1D problems where the working axis for 1-D models is typically *x* (horizontal axis) and *y* (vertical axis).

 ====================
 Meshing Procedure
 ====================

-The :class:`~OpsGrillage` class has a :class:`~Mesh` class object as a variable.
-The :class:`~Mesh` object controls the definition of:
+The :class:`~OspGrillage` class handles a :class:`~Mesh` class object which stores information of the grillage mesh, such as:

 * Nodes
-* Element
+* Elements
 * Element local transformation of sections and materials
 * Grouping of grillage elements for calculating properties and assigning members.
+* width and distance between

 Meshing algorithm
 ---------------------

-Lets use the following bridge mesh as an explanatory example.
-Herein, the variable names are given in brackets.
+Figure 2 shows an bridge mesh nodes as an explanatory example.

 ..  figure:: ../../_images/Moduledoc_1.PNG
     :align: center